lillianhugheswyatt/lillianhugheswyatt.github.io/_posts/2025-10-30-Nature-release.md

 ---
 layout: post
+title: New papers in Nature
-title: "Check out this article about our two papers recently published in Nature!"
+subtitle: Check out this article about our two new papers published in Nature this month!
 date: 2025-10-30
 tags: [news, qubits, diamond]
 comments: true